 Tablet - The Android tablet has a 13.3 in. touchscreen and comes with pre-installed software that provides user interfaces for voting and maintenance.
 Election files generated by the EM are loaded manually via a USB.
-The election files will allow the jurisdiction to determine the FVT's mode such as early voting or training, sets passwords, parameters, audio, and ballot styles for that election.
+The election files will allow the jurisdiction to determine the FVT's mode, sets passwords, parameters, audio, and ballot styles for that election.

 - Barcode Reader 2D USB Barcode reader will read the 2D barcodes produced by the EM such as the initialize barcode and administrative/maintenance barcodes.
-It will also read the 'populate' barcode produced by other qualified systems. - USB Hub A four port USB hub is installed in the FVT case to connect the printer, barcode scanner, and keypad to the tablet. - Printer 82.5 mm thermal receipt printer is connected to the Tablet to print BMD ballots and reports. - Optional ADA Devices 10-key keypad with Sip and Puff Interface, Headphones, Sip and Puff Device.
+It will also read the 'populate' barcode produced other qualified systems. - USB Hub A four port USB hub is installed in the FVT case to connect the printer, barcode scanner, and keypad to the tablet. - Printer 82.5 mm thermal receipt printer is connected to the Tablet to print BMD ballots and reports. - Internal Battery Pack (Optional) internal 12V DC battery pack that provides power to the barcode reader and printer in the event of a power outage. - Optional ADA Devices 10-key keypad with Sip and Puff Interface, Headphones, Sip and Puff Device.

-Figure 1-3.
-FVT
+Figure 1-3 FVT